Hostos Community College: The Save Hostos Movement

 In October 1975, CUNY was in a fiscal crisis and the city proposed closing or merging several public institutions including Hostos, John Jay, and Richmond (which later merged with Staten Island Community College (SICC) to become the College of Staten Island).
 In the 1975-76 school year, there were rumors that Hostos Community College might be closed.
 In response, a small group of professors, counselors, and students formed a committee to plan how to save the college.
 They mobilized a large group to save Hostos.
 This included Gerald Meyers, a historian of New York City Politics became a professor at Hostos in 1972.
 Meyers was the Chapter Chair for the Save Hostos Committee, which consisted of various sub-committees.
 Their roles in the Save Hostos Movement included letter writing, petitioning, voter registration, and community outreach.
-Ramón Jiménez, was a Lawyer and professor at Hostos led the community coalition to save Hostos.
+Ramón Jiménez, a lawyer and professor at the time led the community coalition to save Hostos.
 Jiménez's actions to save Hostos were disruptive and militant, for instance taking over Hostos and Grand Concourse.
 His actions were key to successfully keeping Hostos open.

+Public transit access

+The closest subway station to Hostos Community College is 149th Street-Hostos, which is served by the 2, 4 and 5 trains.
+The college can also be reached with the bus on Grand Concourse, or the buses on East 149th Street.